Mondula positions itself as a bridge-builder for packaging innovation

 India’s openness to new ideas

-India has become a priority for Mondula because of both its scale and its appetite for experimentation.
-Paldanius argued that Indian converters are often more open than their European counterparts.
+India has always been one of the Mondula priorities, because of both its scale and its appetite for experimentation.
+Paldanius argued that Indian converters are often more open than their counterparts in other countries.
 “In India, there is an openness to new ideas, and in some cases, brand owners are ahead of the curve in seeking packaging differentiation.
 That makes the country a natural fit for our work,” she said.

-Tomas Pivko, sales director at Mondula, added that while Europe is a saturated market, Indian converters are willing to invest, adapt and adopt.
+Tomas Pivko, sales director at Mondula, added that Indian converters are willing to invest, adapt and adopt.
 “The scale is enormous, but at the same time, the market is highly fragmented.
 That combination makes it both challenging and exciting,” he said.
 Mondula’s vision is not just to bring European solutions into India, but also to carry Indian innovations back into Europe, Africa and Asia.
-“We want to build two bridges — one into India and one out of India,” Pivko explained.
+“We want to build a two-way bridge —into India and out of India,” Pivko explained.

-The company works closely with all kinds of converters.
-Paldanius give the example of San Print Tech in India, and said, that Mondola has developed a warehouse model to make innovations accessible to smaller converters.
+The company works closely with carefully chosen partners of trust.
+Paldanius gave the example of San Printech Private Limited in India, and said, that Mondula has developed a warehouse model to make innovations accessible to smaller converters.
 “Not every converter can order a full container,” Paldanius said.
 “With warehousing and vendor-managed inventory, we can make smaller quantities available locally.
-If a customer needs something urgently, we can move it by air freight.
+If a customer needs something urgently, we can move it fast.
 The goal is to make innovation practical and accessible.”

 Logistics are often the decisive factor in adoption.
 Paldanius noted that a solution that appears perfect in Europe may be unviable in India if costs rise due to transportation and duties.
 “We have to ask: how can we scale it, how can we adapt it, and how can we make it affordable without losing its impact?” she said.
 By identifying local production partners where possible, Mondula aims to cut these barriers and speed adoption.